arafato/alicloud-core-concepts-book/manuscript/interacting_alicloud.md

 Now that we have taken a look at how Alibaba Cloud Management APIs work let's discuss important technologies and methodologies that built upon that.

-## Using the command-line interface
+## Using the Command-Line Interface
 The Alibaba Cloud CLI is a tool to manage and use Alibaba Cloud resources through a command line interface.
 It is written in Go and built on the top of Alibaba Cloud OpenAPI.
 It is developed and hosted on Github at https://github.com/aliyun/aliyun-cli.
 CLI access the Alibaba Cloud services through OpenAPI (see previous section).
 Before using Alibaba Cloud CLI, make sure that you have activated the service (see chapter 2) to use and known how to use OpenAPI.
 Also make sure that your machine has public internet access (e.g. through a NAT-Gateway, Elastic IP/Instance-bound IP), otherwise OpenAPI cannot be called.

 Aliyun CLI provides an interactive configuration experience by running